Core Concepts

 Recipient validation

-250 OKand accepts the recipient. - No match: Responds with
+- No target match: Responds with

 If no valid recipient has been accepted, the DATA command is rejected with 503 Bad sequence of commands.